How can I connect at Cornerstone?

 Join a small group.
 The heartbeat of our church is in the small community groups that gather in homes across Webster Groves and surrounding areas throughout the week.
 This is a great place for Bible study, prayer, sharing our lives and connecting with others.
 For times and locations for Small Group gatherings, contact John Ritland, Ministry Team Leader for Small Groups.

 Attend a women’s Bible study or event.
-Intimate Bible studies, times of sharing and laughter, and women’s events bring women together in meaningful ways.
+With intimate Bible studies, times of sharing and laughter, women’s events bring women together in meaningful ways.
 To meet other women and for more information, contact Nicki Schoonover, Women’s Ministry Team Leader.

 Use your gifts!

 Serving is a great way to get connected and plugged in:

 Enjoy reaching out to others?
 Showing the love of Christ to others?
 Do you enjoy cooking, baking, serving?
 Get to know Lynn Moeckel, Ministry Team Leader for Hospitality.

 Enjoy working behind the scenes?
 Using your hands?
 Do you like fixing things, painting, gardening?
 Lockwood Hill, Deacon Chair, leads service opportunities that help you work alongside others.

 Interested in writing, design, and the technical arts?
 Paul Scherfling, Ministry Team Leader for Communications, would love to talk with you.

 Are you gifted in music, singing and worship arts?
 Consider chatting with Kerwin Hickey, Ministry Team Leader for Worship.